Have you ever felt the effects of a traumatic incident?

-Have you ever had a traumatic incident that zapped you of your energy such as a death of a loved one, a physical injury, or an emotionally stressful situation like a job loss or divorce?
-These situations can cause your adrenals to burnout to the point of exhaustion and make it difficult to recover.
+These can zap your energy.
+Incidences such as a death of a loved one, a physical injury, or an emotionally stressful situation like a job loss or divorce can set your body into a fight or flight state.
+These common life occurrences can cause your adrenals to burnout to the point of exhaustion and make it difficult to recover.

 Even children in extreme physical or emotional stress can have adrenal burnout.
 Some are born with a compromised thyroid and adrenals which can be the result of heavy metal toxicity or emotional rejection.
 It can be seen in the failure to thrive.
 It may amplify with stress as children are very emotionally receptive.